Black Stars vs Panama: Ghanaian Man Sends Voice Note to Jordan Ayew Over Poor Performance

 “This does not sit well with me at all.
 Even if he is not our captain, going into his DMs to send such a disrespectful voice note is where I draw the line.
 We came into the world after he was already a top scorer in the qualifiers.
 He deserves some respect, man.”

-Ghanaian pastor predicts Ghana vs Panama match
+Pastor predicts Ghana vs Panama match

-Earlier, YEN.com.gh reported that Evangelist Prince Adu Asare raised eyebrows with his prediction for Ghana’s match against Panama at the 2026 FIFA World Cup.
+Earlier, YEN.com.gh reported that Evangelist Prince Adu Asare had raised eyebrows with his prediction for Ghana’s match against Panama at the 2026 FIFA World Cup.

 Source: YEN.com.gh